mariomarroquim/scanner-applet/README.md

 Description
 -----------

 A applet to scan images and upload multiple images/files.
-Made for an ECM project..
+Made for an ECM project.

 It provides: